aappleby/metron/docs/TemporalLogic.md

 -----

 We've barely started and we already seem to be at an impasse.
-We've identified two examples in which syntactically-matching C++ and Verilog do not produce identical results, so in order to translate from C++ to Verilog it would seem we need to do something more sophisticated than a "trivial" translation.
-However, we can work around this by instead limiting the subset of what we'll accept as our C++ input.
+We've identified two examples in which syntactically-similar C++ and Verilog do not produce identical results, so in order to translate from C++ to Verilog it would seem we need to do something more sophisticated than a "trivial" translation.
+However, we can work around this by instead enforcing some rules that limit the subset C++ we accept for translation.

 If you look back at the examples, you'll note that I've named variables written in "always_ff" as "reg_\*" and variables written in "always_comb" as "wire_\*".
 This is because in hardware-land, we have two* fundamentally different types of "variables" to deal with.
 Registers are able to store state and will hold their values across clock cycles if not changed.
 Wires are wires, tiny strips of metal that only hold a value as long as they're being 'driven' by the output of a logic gate or register.